remote-cli/remote/README.md

 * `.remote.toml` is a workspace config that is expected to be placed in the root of every workspace.
   The `remote` CLI cannot execute any commands remotely until this file is present, or the global config overwrites this with `allow_uninitiated_workspaces` option.
-* `.remoteignore.toml` is a workspace config that controls only sync exlude and include patterns and has the highest priority.
+* `.remoteignore.toml` is a workspace config that controls only sync exclude and include patterns and has the highest priority.
 While the same settings can be specified in the `.remote.toml` file, you can use this file to check in project-specific ignore settings in the VCS because it doesn't contain host-specific information in it.